Can I take Japanese language classes and regular classes that are taught at IC?

 What other advice can you offer?

 After planning, our next piece of advice is to smile and speak slowly.
 Our students are interested in speaking English with someone who is friendly and happy to help.
-When speaking, native English interns and teachers often have a tendency to race ahead.
+When speaking, English speaking interns and teachers often have a tendency to race ahead.
 If you are talking too quickly and at a higher level than the students can understand, they may ask you to slow down, repeat or simplify, or they may just disengage and give up.
 It is best to speak slowly, use simple English words and confirm that they understand you.
 Students often indicate they understand when they do not, so restating or summarizing what you say is very important even when people seem to get it.
 If you notice that you are doing all the talking, and the students are not speaking, it probably means that it is time to re-examine what you are doing and think of ways to engage the students in conversation.

 How will I be evaluated?